VUEngine/VBDE/readme.txt

   o 1.2.1, ??? ??, ????
     - [Pro] Updated IDEA to 2017.1
+    - Rewrote batch files so that images and stages no longer have to reside in assets/images/ and assets/stages/, but can be anywhere under the project root.
     - Extended image conversion tools to support new VUEngine's new "__ANIMATED_SINGLE_OPTIMIZED" animation type